NDevTK/OriginMarker/security.md

     - Homoglyph attacks and visually similar characters representing different domains .
     - Auto-generated emoji markers being hash-derived for differentiation, not an endorsement of site security .
     - Potential for different origins to produce perceptually similar emoji sequences .
-    - The threat of polymorphic extensions that can mimic OriginMarker's appearance[cite: 11, 165].
+    - The threat of polymorphic extensions that can mimic OriginMarker's appearance[cite: 11, 165, 7, 77].
     - Use clear language and visual examples .
+Emphasize scrutinizing all browser UI elements[cite: 100, 185].
   - **Addresses:** 4.4.1, 4.4.3, 4.4.4.

 - **5.3.3.
 Re-evaluation of Emoji Alphabet for Perceptual Distinctiveness:**